ituethoslab/datasprint/field-notes.md

 **15:53**
 Team PG are in the process of creating an assembly of their data, and seem to have come to terms with Watson a lot more than they were earlier.

+**16:16**
+Tiemo's feedback for Watson: Predictive modelling goes very fast.
+But it seems technically faulty.
+Half of team NJJ have to leave, due to other obligations.
+They send the following result:

 **Images from the datasprint:**

 Jakob explaining a potential visualization: